gisodal/vimgdb/README.md

 Note: The example demonstrates Vimgdb while using [Tmux](https://tmux.github.io/), which allows the fast creation and navigation of vertical and horizontal terminal splits.
 Using it allows Vim and Gdb to be opened side by side.

+## Requirements

+1. GNU Gdb with python support.
+Verify in Gdb with:

+       (gdb) python-interactive

+2. Vim with clientserver capability.
+Verify by looking for +clientserver with:

+       vim --version

 ## Installation

 Vimgdb can be run from the root of its source directory by typing `bin/vimgdb`, but requires installation to be run from anywhere: